OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 #### Static Memory Allocation

-Static variables is other type of variables and memory allocation, the major difference is that it preserve its value and are not created/destroyed each time that your program execute a function.
+Static variables is other type of variables and memory allocation, the major difference is that it preserve its value, they aren't created/destroyed each time that your program calls a function.
 It corresponds to file scope variables and local static variables, their lifetime is the lifetime of the program.

 To declare a static variable, the only thing that you need to do is to use `static` keyword, like the fallowing example: